Red Teaming - Realistic Attack Simulations

 What is Red Teaming?

 Red Teaming is used to test an organization's detection and response capabilities.
-Our Red Team attempts to access sensitive information in any way possible and as undetected as possible.
-This assessment emulates a malicious actor actively attacking and attempting to evade detection, similar to Advanced Persistent Threat (APT) or cyber threat.
+Our Red Team attempts to access sensitive information in every conceivable way and as undetected as possible.
+This assessment emulates a malicious actor who is actively attacking and trying to evade detection, similar to an Advanced Persistent Threat (APT) or a cyber threat.

 Levels of Abstraction